Police: Vehicle plows into Minnesota protesters, killing 1 - WTMJ

-MINNEAPOLIS (AP) — A woman was killed and three others were injured when an SUV struck a parked car and tossed it into demonstrators during a protest in the Minneapolis neighborhood where a Black man was fatally shot earlier this month during an arrest attempt, police and witnesses said Monday.
+MINNEAPOLIS (AP) — A woman was killed and three other people were injured when a vehicle drove into demonstrators during a protest in the Minneapolis neighborhood where a Black man was fatally shot this month during his attempted arrest by members of a federal task force, police said Monday.

+The crash happened at about 11:40 p.m.
+Sunday in Minneapolis’ Uptown neighborhood.
+Witnesses said the driver of an SUV struck a parked car, tossing it into the crowd of demonstrators.
+Police spokesman John Elder did not confirm that account, and said authorities are still investigating.

-The suspect was pulled from his vehicle by protesters after the 11:39 p.m.
-Sunday crash in Uptown, was taken into police custody and was being treated for injuries at a hospital, police said on Twitter.
-Police did not say how the man was hurt or give the extent of his injuries.
+Police said protesters pulled the driver from his vehicle and witnesses told police that demonstrators began striking him.
+The driver was taken into custody and was being treated for injuries at a hospital.

 “There was one line of barriers and then a second barrier, and he sped up.
 He sped up.
 He went even faster as he approached us.
-You could hear it … start going even faster as he got close to us,” D.J.
-Hooker said.
+You could hear it … start going even faster as he got close to us,” Hooker said.
+He told Minnesota Public Radio, “the car went through the air and it hit a young woman.”

-Witnesses said the SUV hit the car hard enough to send it flying.

-“The car went through the air and it hit a young woman,” Hooker told Minnesota Public Radio.

-Another witness, Brett Williams, said the woman struck by the car that had been hit was thrown into a stop light.
+Another witness, Brett Williams, said the woman was thrown into a stop light.

+The woman’s brother identified her as Deona M. Knajdek.
+Garrett Knajdek told the Star Tribune his sister would have celebrated her 32nd birthday on Wednesday.
+He said she had 11- and 13-year-old daughters, and was actively involved in issues surrounding social justice.

+Authorities have not released the names of the driver and those who were injured.

-Police said the driver’s motive was not immediately known.
-A statement from police said a preliminary investigation indicated that the use of drugs or alcohol by the driver may be a contributing factor in the crash.
+Police said the driver’s motive was not immediately known, but that a preliminary investigation indicated drugs or alcohol may have been a contributing factor.

-Police said besides the woman who died, three other protesters had been injured.
-The extent of their injuries was not released.
+Besides the woman who died, three other protesters were injured, police said, without describing the extent of their injuries.

-Other injuries and deaths have been reported involving vehicles at protests across the U.S. as protesters have increasingly taken to streets to press their grievances.
-In Minneapolis, marching onto the area’s freeways has become a common tactic in recent years.
-During one incident last year, a semitrailer rolled into a crowd marching on a closed Minneapolis freeway over the death of George Floyd.
+Other injuries and deaths have been reported involving vehicles at protests across the U.S. as people have increasingly taken to streets to press their grievances.
+In Minneapolis, marching onto freeways has become a common tactic in recent years.
+Last year, a semitrailer rolled into a crowd marching on a closed Minneapolis freeway following George Floyd’s death.
 No one was seriously injured.

 In response to such protests, Republican politicians in several states, including Oklahoma, Florida and Iowa, have sought legal immunity for drivers who hit protesters.

-There had been ongoing protests in Uptown, about 2 1/2 miles (4 kilometers) south of the city’s downtown, since the June 3 shooting of Winston Boogie Smith Jr., a 32-year-old father of three, by members of a federal U.S. Marshals Service task force.
-The Uptown area includes a mix of trendy restaurants, shops and theaters popular with the city’s younger professionals, many living in apartments and condominiums in the area.
+There had been ongoing protests in Uptown, about 2 1/2 miles (4 kilometers) south of downtown, since the June 3 shooting of Winston Boogie Smith Jr., a 32-year-old father of three, by members of a federal U.S. Marshals Service task force.
+The Uptown area includes a mix of trendy restaurants, shops and theaters popular with the city’s younger professionals, many of whom live in apartments and condominiums in the area.

-Authorities have said Smith, who was wanted on a weapons violation, fired a gun before deputies fatally shot him in Minneapolis, a city on edge since Floyd’s death more than a year ago under an officer’s knee and the more recent fatal police shooting of Daunte Wright in a nearby suburb.
+Authorities have said Smith, who was wanted on a weapons violation, fired a gun before deputies fatally shot him in Minneapolis.
+The city has been on edge since Floyd’s death under an officer’s knee and the more recent fatal police shooting of another Black man, Daunte Wright, in a nearby suburb.

 Smith died at the scene.
 State investigators said Smith’s passenger, a 27-year-old woman, was treated for injuries from glass debris.
 The woman, however, said she never saw a gun on Smith or in the vehicle, her attorneys said last week — contradicting investigators’ claims about Smith’s actions.